imixs/imixs-workflow/src/site/markdown/contributing.md

 ## Coding Guidelines

-We use Eclipse as the main development platform.
-Also the code style of Imixs-Workflow is based on the Eclipse Code Style rules.
+The code style used within the Imixs-Workflow project is based on the _[Google Java Style Guide](https://google.github.io/styleguide/javaguide.html)_:

-- tab is used for indention
+- indentation -> 2 Spaces
-- line length is set to 120
+- line length -> 100

+Within this project we use Eclipse as the main development IDE.
 You can import the file 'imixs-code-style.xml' into the Eclipse IDE to get the actual formating rules (_Preferences -> Java-Code-Style Formatter Profile_).

 Please do not reformat existing code.
-If you use an other IDE like Eclipse we recommend to import an appropriate formatting style rule.
+If you use an other IDE like Eclipse we recommend to import an appropriate formatting style rule provided by the _[Google Coding Style Guide](https://github.com/google/styleguide)_.

 ## Naming Conventions